cove86/cove86/README.md

 ### Hi there 👋, my name is Ash

 I have been an Application Support Engineer for the last 8 years and am currently studying development in my spare time.
-In 2022 I moved to a different company and in my current role have been able to start to utilise the skills I have been learning over the last few years.
+In 2022 I moved to a different company and in my current role have been able to utilise the skills I have been learning over the last few years.

 Skills: SQL / HTML / CSS / Javascript / Python / Java / Git / Unix / Linux